A Manual for Sunday School Teachers in Unitarian Universalist Congregations

 Our philosophy on discipline assumes that everyone has a role in preserving harmony.

 Teachers create a comfortable, inviting environment.
-This means that you should prepared in advance for each session, and have back-up plans ready in case your main plan does not work.
-Since every child has different abilities and a different learning style, you may find that frustration with or inability to do a project can lead to behavior problems; thus you should have independent projects or books available in your room.
+This means that you sprepare in advance for each session, and have back-up plans ready in case your main plan does not work.

 Teachers set firm limits.
-You need to make clear what your expectations are, and what the consequences are if children do not live up to your expectations.
+Make clear what your expectations are, and what the consequences are if children do not live up to your expectations.
 Standard guidelines for behavior are set out below, in “Setting limits.”

 Children should help to develop and agree upon a set of expectations, and consequences.
 Children can be allowed to help one another to engage in “right action,” by reminding one another which actions are acceptable and which are not.